biodiverse/ubms/cran-comments.md

 ## Changes in version 1.0.2

+This release hopefully fixes all outstanding issues in CRAN checks

-* Fixed 1 test that failed only on Solaris
+* Fixed 1 overly sensitive test that failed on Solaris
-* Fixed C++ code that was causing clang-UBSAN errors
+* Fixed use of unsigned int in C++ code that was causing clang-UBSAN errors
-* Fix NOTE about plot method on r-oldrel-macos-x86_64
+* Fix NOTE about plot method not in NAMESPACE on R-oldrel
-* Attempt to fix failing tests on r-oldrel-macos-x86_64
+* Fixed two tests so they check if object is "matrix" instead of "array" (failed on R-oldrel)
+* Fixed test that wrongly assumed stringsAsFactors=FALSE (failed on R-oldrel)

 ## Test environments

 * Local: Ubuntu 18.04 (R-release, R-devel with UBSAN), Windows (R-release)
-* Github actions CI: Ubuntu 20.04 R-release, Ubuntu 20.04 R-devel, Windows R-release, MacOS R-release
+* Github actions CI: Ubuntu 20.04 R-release, Ubuntu 20.04 R-devel, Ubuntu 20.04 R-oldrel, Windows R-release, MacOS R-release

 ## R CMD check results (R-devel on Ubuntu 18.04)